NadiaAiraf/acebook-rails-the-spartans/README.md

 Project Description:

 In 2 weeks, Team Spartans have created a Facebook clone, imaginatively named Acebook.
-We had a fluffy pig toy mascot, which provided us with emotional support, and there might be some references to that in this readme.
+We had a fluffy pig toy mascot, which provided us with emotional support, and there might be some references to that in this README.

 Features:
  - Users can sign up